ossc-db/pg_hint_plan/README.md

     DELETE 1
     postgres=#

-The hint table is owned by and have the default privileges of the creating user at the time of creation during the `CREATE EXTENSION` command.
+The hint table is owned by and has the default privileges of the creating user at the time of creation during the `CREATE EXTENSION` command.
 Table hints are prioritized over comment hits.

 ### The types of hints